 Preschool experiences can be the most critical in a child's education and can influence future learning.
 Family background, cultural lifestyle, experiences, and learning expectations all play a role in how teachers interact with children.
 GSRP teachers reflect on their practices in an ongoing manner and participate in regular professional development provided by the MAISD.
 GSRP staff and the MAISD are dedicated to supporting children in kindergarten ready.
-Last year 27 hours of face-to-face professional learning opportunities were offered by the MAISD to GSRP teaching teams.
-The MAISD provided virtual professional learning opportunities for a total of 40 plus hours for CLASS and Curriculum support.
-"Power of Play", Social Emotional Learning, and math professional development continued to be priority areas for 2022-23.
+Last year 37 plus hours of face-to-face professional learning opportunities were offered by the MAISD to GSRP teaching teams.
+The MAISD provided virtual professional learning opportunities for a total of 9 hours for CLASS and Curriculum support.
+Social Emotional Learning, and math professional development continued to be priority areas for 2023-24.
 Working with teaching teams to support literacy training and math competency is reflected in our student growth data.
 The data above reflects growth in all five areas from previous years.
-The overall benchmark of 80% of students meeting or exceeding learning objectives was met by all classrooms within the MAISD.
+The overall benchmark of 80% of students meeting or exceeding learning objectives was met by all classrooms within the MAISD in the 2023-24 school year.